dougbrion/Ender-3-Pro-Marlin-1.1.9/README.md

 This version of Marlin 1.1.9 has been modified for the Ender 3 Pro 3D printer.

+The following features have been enabled in the firmware:
+- Babystepping (M290)
+- Using Z endstop as Z fixed probe (M851)
+- Command feedback
+- Motion settings

 ## Marlin 1.1

 Marlin 1.1 represents an evolutionary leap over Marlin 1.0.2.
 It is the result of over two years of effort by several volunteers around the world who have paid meticulous and sometimes obsessive attention to every detail.
 For this release we focused on code quality, performance, stability, and overall user experience.
 Several new features have also been added, many of which require no extra hardware.